MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-basic-concepts.md

 [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] considers all data sources to be streams of events.
 An event is an observation about the state of an object, with some identifier for the object itself, a timestamp, and the values for fields you’re monitoring.
 Eventstreams vary in frequency.
 IoT sensors might have events many times per second.
 While packages being scanned in and out of shipping locations might have sporadic streams.

 An *eventstream* is an instance of the Eventstream item in Fabric.
 The eventstreams feature in the Microsoft Fabric Real-Time Intelligence experience lets you bring real-time events into Fabric, transform them, and then route them to various destinations without writing any code (no-code). [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] takes actions on patterns or conditions that are detected in eventstream data.
-For example, [!INCLUDE [fabric-activator](../includes/fabric-activator.md)][!INCLUDE [fabric-activator](../includes/fabric-activator.md)]monitors eventstream items and detects when an "event" hits certain thresholds such as "delivery time more than 10 hours."
+For example, [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] monitors eventstream items and detects when an "event" hits certain thresholds such as "delivery time more than 10 hours."
 It then automatically takes appropriate action such as alerting users or kicking off Power Automate workflows.

 Data being observed from Power BI is also treated as an eventstream.
 In this case, events are observations made of the data on a regular schedule that typically matches the refresh frequency of your Power BI semantic model (previously known as a dataset).
 These observations might only happen once a day, or even once a week – it’s just a slowly changing eventstream.